failure-driven/blog/content/post/rails-camp/commit-10-navigate-to-first-round.md

 draft: true
 ---

+Tim is next up in our series of "code with everyone at [rails camp Hobart]({{< ref "/post/railscamp-pairing" >}}) project".
+We were now starting to revist previously made short term decissions and wire up buttons to actually take users to places we wanted them to be in.
+That is all within the design of Test Driven Development.
+We have been making steps to **Red** write failing tests and **Green** make them pass, now finally we were starting to do some **Refactoring**.

 <img alt="@toolmantim" src="//github.com/toolmantim.png" style="display: inline; width: 88px;" height="88" />
 <img alt="@SelenaSmall" src="//github.com/SelenaSmall.png" style="display: inline; width: 88px;" height="88" />
 <img alt="@saramic" src="//github.com/saramic.png" style="display: inline; width: 88px;" height="88" />